Frequently asked questions

 We also encourage you to visit the Cryos blog, where you can read much more about for example donor sperm, fertility treatment and pregnancy.
 Furthermore, we invite you to join our Facebook group Family Dreams where you can talk to like-minded people in a welcoming and supportive community.

 There are a number of important choices to make when you choose your sperm donor.
-First, you need to consider if you would like an Anonymous or a Non-anonymous Donor.
+First, you need to consider if you would like a Non-ID Release or an ID Release Donor.
+The difference is whether or not the child, when he/she turns 18, can receive identifying information about the donor.
 This decision is dependent on the restrictions in your country as well as your individual preferences.
-You can read about Anonymous and Non-anonymous Donors here.
+You can read about Non-ID Release and ID Release Donors here.

 You must also consider how much information you would like to have about the donor.
 You can choose a donor with a Basic Profile, where you get only basic information about the donor, or a donor with an Extended Profile, where you get a lot of personal information about the donor.
 Read about Basic and Extended Profiles here.
 Some of the donors also have photos of themselves as adults available.